ikeawesom/ArtGen/README.md

 ## Contributing

 Please make sure you have thoroughly read through our [Contributing Guidelines](https://github.com/ikeawesom/ArtGen/blob/master/CONTRIBUTING_GUIDELINES.md) and [Code of Conduct](CODE_OF_CONDUCT.md) for this project before contributing!

-ReactJS and NextJS are the main development frameworks for this platform.
-Read about [NextJS](https://nextjs.org/docs) and [ReactJS](https://react.dev/learn) as well.
+You should also read about [NextJS](https://nextjs.org/docs) and [ReactJS](https://react.dev/learn) as they are the main development frameworks for this project.

 Before making any changes, create a new branch in your local repository.
 This will isolate your work and keep the main branch clean.
 Use a descriptive name for your branch that reflects the nature of the changes you plan to make.